 What products are not accepted through Apple’s Recycling program?

-- Copiers, TVs, overhead projectors, projectors, batteries that are not an integral part of the system being recycled, UPS systems, CRTs that have been removed from their cases, or CRTs that are cracked or broken are not accepted for recycling.
+Copiers, TVs, overhead projectors, projectors, batteries that are not an integral part of the system being recycled, loose batteries or batteries which are corroded, leaking or otherwise damaged, UPS systems, CRTs that have been removed from their cases, or CRTs that are cracked or broken are not accepted for recycling.
 Contaminated equipment of any kind or any other hazardous or other type of waste prohibited or restricted by local, state or federal regulations will not be accepted.

 What types of peripherals can be recycled?